The Cause And Effect Of Anxiety Symptoms And Panic Attacks

 Panic Under Pressure

-Whenever a situation is boring, the mind will remain unfocused, but once it becomes stimulated, the focus becomes too narrow, and all the vital information is lost.
+Whenever a situation becomes repetitive, the mind becomes unfocused.
+Once it becomes stimulated, the focus becomes too narrow, and all the vital information is lost.

 Negative Interpretation